JemRF/RF-Documentation/pages/mydoc/privateeyepi.md

 ---
 title: PrivateEyePi Integration
 keywords: interface, integrate, integration, PrivateEyePi
-last_updated: Sep 28, 2020
+last_updated: Mar 4, 2022
 tags:
 summary: "This page explains how to integrate our RF Modules with PrivateEyePi"
 sidebar: mydoc_sidebar
 permalink: privateeyepi.html
 folder: mydoc
 ---

-[PrivateEyePi](projects.privateeyepi.com) is a cloud based alarm and monitoring solution for Raspberry Pi.
+[PrivateEyePi](https://projects.privateeyepi.com) is a cloud based alarm and monitoring solution for Raspberry Pi.

 ## What you will need
 * Any model Raspberry Pi with Python 2 and PIP installed